MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-overview.md

 and take advantage of the following SDK features:

 - Powerful dialog system with dialogs that are isolated and composable
-- Built-in dialogs for simple things such as Yes/No, strings, numbers, and enumerations
+- Built-in prompts for simple things such as Yes/No, strings, numbers, and enumerations
 - Built-in dialogs that utilize powerful AI frameworks such as <a href="http://luis.ai" target="_blank">LUIS</a>
 - FormFlow for automatically generating a bot (from a C# class) that guides the user through the conversation, providing help, navigation, clarification, and confirmation as needed